percona/pbm-docs/docs/features/snapshots.md

         No other pbm command is available while the restore is running!
     ```

-2. Copy back the data.
+2. Copy the data back.
 While a backup is made from a single node of a replica set, for the restore you must **copy the data to every node of the corresponding replica set in the cluster**.
 For example, given a backup of a 3-node replica set `rs1` where backup was taken from `node3`, copy back the data to all 3 nodes in `rs1`.

 3. After you copied the files to the nodes, complete the restore with the following command: